Thyroid and Bipolar

 Ok?
 Well how low a TSH can you get and still be okay?
 (Remember, becoming hyperthyroid means increasing your risk of osteoporosis, as discussed in detail here).
 That is, how far can you push your thyroid dose up, before the TSH would go so low you would be "hyperthyroid" and therefore taking risk with your bones?
 Answer: nobody knows for sure.
 One research group has shown people who were maintained "hyperthyroid" didn't get bone density decreases we usually would have expected, over a period of 5 years.Ricken They didn't have any heart problems eitherGyulai, which you may remember is the other known risk of hyperthyroidism.
 But what about 10 years from now?
 We don't know if it's okay to be hyperthyroid that long.

-[Update 4/2008: the upper limit of "normal" in most labs, for TSH, is over 4 (don't worry about the mU/L units, just watch the number).
+[Update 4/2008; revised 3/2014: the upper limit of "normal" in most labs, for TSH, is over 4 (don't worry about the mU/L units, just watch the number).
 But a recent re-analysis of "normal" suggested that the upper limit might be better considered anything over 2.5 Davis (full text link at bottom of abstract) .
-This is not hammered out yet, but suffice to say: we really don't have a perfect handle on what is "normal" thyroid status using TSH as the measure. ]
+The National Academy of Clinical Biochemists also suggested 2.5 as an upper limit of normal (as cited in this review by the American Association of Clinical Endocrinology; pg.
+999, last full paragraph).

 From here, things get a little more complicated.
 Remember the simple version you've learned so far: if you could take thyroid hormone and get good symptom control, without symptoms of hyperthyroidism, you might get benefits without risks.